 This segment of training includes new agents from the Department of Homeland Security, the Department Alcohol, Tobacco, Firearms and Explosives Bureau, the Secret Service and other federal law enforcement agencies.
 After CITP is completed, candidates continue on to CI's 16-week specialized training, which includes instruction in tax law, criminal tax fraud, money laundering and a variety of financial fraud schemes.
 They are also introduced to agency-specific undercover operations, electronic surveillance techniques, forensic sciences, court procedures, interviewing techniques and trial preparation and testifying.

 Training emphasizes the development of both technical and behavioral skills.
 It incorporates a highly interactive methodology of course delivery coupled with a high expectation of trainee interaction throughout the program.
 It is designed to provide new agents with the opportunity to progressively learn and practice more complex tasks required to perform on the job.
 This is accomplished through a combination of written examinations, graded practical exercises (PEs) and non-graded PEs designed to test the critical elements of the Special Agent postion.

 Special Agent Computer Investigative Skills

-Additional Training Opportunities in Recovering Computer Evidence for Special Agents
+Additional Training Opportunities In Recovering Digitial Media Evidence For Special Agents

-Those Special Agents interested in becoming a Computer Investigative Specialist (CIS) must complete a variety of computer courses which provide the tools and knowledge to perform forensic data recovery and analysis of electronic data.
+Special Agents interested in becoming an SA-CIS, must first obtain the CompTIA A+ certification.
+Once selected into the program, they will be required to complete a variety of courses which provide the tools and knowledge to perform forensic data recovery and analysis of electronic data.

 Special Agent Benefits, Salary and Retirement Information